-Shoe Size Converter Guide: Get the Right Fit When You Buy Shoes Online
+Shoe Size Converter Guide β Get the Right Fit Online

-The most common shoe size systems you’ll see online are US, UK, EU and CM (centimeters).
+The most common shoe size systems you'll see online are US, UK, EU, and CM.
 They all describe roughly the same range of foot lengths, but use different starting points and numbering rules.

 - UK sizes look similar to US but the numbers are slightly smaller most of the time.